tendermint/tendermint/docs/app-dev/indexing-transactions.md

 }
 ```

+The transaction will be indexed (if the indexer is not `null`) with a certain
-The index will be added if the `Index` field of attribute is set to true.
-In above example, all events will be indexed.
+attribute if the attribute's `Index` field is set to `true`.
+In the above
+example, all attributes will be used.

 ## Querying Transactions